google-deepmind/deepmind-research/perceiver/README.md

    https://github.com/google/jax#installation
 4. Install other dependencies: `pip install -f requirements.txt`

-After install dependencies, you can open the notebooks in the `colabs` directory using Jupyter or Colab, and you can run our example training script.
+After installing dependencies, you can open the notebooks in the `colabs` directory using Jupyter or Colab, and you can run our example training script.
 Our colabs and training script assume that you are running from the `deepmind_research` directory.